craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 2.0.4 =
+* Tweak: Data and settings will not be removed on uninstall if the "Pro" version is active even if the options to preserve settings and registrations is unchecked.
+* Tweak: Changes to the CSS to help style buttons correctly in certain themes.
+* Fix: Styling not being applied to date picker with version 4.6+ of The Events Calendar.
+* Fix: Fixed php warnings when submitting a form or viewing registrations in the back end.

 = 2.0.3 =
 * New: German translations for the front-end added as well as a .pot file and additional translation files for several languages.
 * Fix: Disabled Utf-8 helper code for the .csv exporter due to problems with cyrillic alphabet.
 This can be manually enabled again using a filter "rtec_utf8_fix".